 Director of Special Projects

 Jackie Ryan has more than 16 years working in the autism field and is currently the Director of Teen and Adult Services at the Centre for Autism Services Alberta.
 She recently completed a Master’s Degree in Leadership from Royal Roads University.
-Her research was on leadership to promote self-determination of individuals with ASD, for which she won the University Founders’ Award.
+Her research was on leadership to promote self-determination of individuals with autism, for which she won the University Founders’ Award.
 Other certifications include PRT Level III, PEERS Provider, CWC Level I, and is currently working on Level II (Train the Trainer) certification.
-Jackie was recently diagnosed with ASD.
+Jackie was recently diagnosed with autism.
 She is the mother of three sons, the youngest of whom is 21 years old and has autism.
-She is passionate about the inclusion of individuals with ASD in all that affects them, including research, development of programs, and directing their own supports.
+She is passionate about the inclusion of autistic individuals in all that affects them, including research, development of programs, and directing their own supports.

 Brenda Bishop Machibroda